mtrudel/thousand_island/README.md

-This hierarchical approach reduces the time connections spend waiting to be accepted, and also reduces contention for `DynamicSupervisor` access when creating new `Connection` processes.
+This hierarchical approach reduces the time connections spend waiting to be accepted, and also reduces contention for `DynamicSupervisor` access when creating new `Handler` processes.
 Each `AcceptorSupervisor` subtree functions nearly autonomously, improving scalability and crash resiliency.

 Graphically, this shakes out like so: